kubernetes/community/contributors/design-proposals/federated-hpa.md

 metric usage (on the HPA) is lesser then a given threshold, to those clusters, where the _DesiredReplicas > MinReplicas_.

-However, as stated above in 3 above, the approach of distribution will first be implemented only for _MaxReplicas_ to establish it utility, before implementing the same for _MinReplicas_.
+However, as stated in 3 above, the approach of distribution will first be implemented only for _MaxReplicas_ to establish it utility, before implementing the same for _MinReplicas_.

-## Alternative 2
+## Design Alternative 2

 Same as the previous one, the API will need to be exposed at federation.